ckormanyos/serial_win32api/README.md

 ## History

 This work has been modernized in 2023.
-It is written in C++14 and intended to retain compatibility with C++ language standards C++14, 17, 20, 23 and beyond.
+It has been refactored in C++14.
 The original implementation used a very old dialect of C++, as it was created in 1996-98.